what3words/w3w-arcgis-experience-builder-widget/README.md

 ## Revision History
 * `v1.0.0`  - Add the locator to the ArcGIS Experience Builder
 * `v.1.0.2` - Add a temporary fix to validate any Locator URLs
+* `v.1.0.3` - Publish the app on a web server

+## Feedback

+We have a quick favor to ask.
+Would you mind heading to our app in the [what3words ArcGIS Online page](https://w3w.maps.arcgis.com/home/item.html?id=0150cfda08334003bec3a77e1006e8c6#overview) and writing a quick review?

+Reviews help us keep up with your needs and they also help others like you to make confident decisions about our what3words applications.

+Review or not, we still love you!

 ## Licensing

-The MIT License (MIT)

-A copy of the license is available in the repository's [license](LICENSE) file.
+This widget is licensed under the MIT license.
+A copy of the license is available in the repository's [license](https://github.com/what3words/w3w-arcgis-webappbuilder-widget/blob/master/LICENSE) file.